lsuchoy/TrSubParametersCompilation/README.md

 - **Python 3.8.13**, **Cartopy 0.18.0**, **Matplotlib 3.5.1**, **Netcdf4 1.5.7** and **Numpy 1.22.3**.
 - Some files from the **ptt** (plate tectonics tools) module are also included in this depository (subduction_convergence.py, ridge_spreading_rate.py and separate_ridge_transform_segments.py).
 The ptt module is a custom-made module for plate tectonics calculations of GPlates plate reconstruction models that was created and maintained by John Cannon and can be found at https://github.com/EarthByte/PlateTectonicTools.
-- **pyGPlates 2.8** was used for these codes and is included in the repository
+- **pyGPlates 2.8** module was used for these codes and is included in the repository.

 ## Work process